MattiSG/wd-element/README.md

 The [wd](https://github.com/admc/wd#readme) module for Node is a good WebDriver controller.
 However, its API enforces the classical Node-style callbacks (i.e. pass a callback to each getter, needing to test its first argument for an error…).
 The dreaded pyramid of callback neural death awaits users.

-This module aims at providing an object-oriented, [promises](http://wiki.commonjs.org/wiki/Promises/A)-style abstraction over wd methods.
+This module aims at providing a [promises](http://wiki.commonjs.org/wiki/Promises/A)-style abstraction over wd methods.

 The goal is to be able to chain methods and getters this way: